Elouel/DevopsPractice/README.md

      - Scan the newly created image for vulnerabilities via Snuk.
      - Change the kubernetes configs files and commit them back in the reppo on path: KubConfig/base
   3. ArgoCd check for changes in the kubernetes configuration files in the repo and apply changes in the kubernetes cluster.

+ Future Imrpovements:
+  1. Add Code coverage to the sonarcloud report.
+  2. Create the infra structure as a code with terraform and ansibel
+      - Terraform to provision the needed infrastructure
+      - Ansibel to install needed configurations and kubernetes cluster and installing the argo cd.
+  3. Add Observability.
+      - Configure Prometheus to collect application data and metrics.
+Cluster metrics.
+      - Grafana to visualize the data.
+  4. Secret managment.